yuvipanda/words/content/post/systemd-gui-applications.md

 +++

-Ever since I read Jessie Frazelle's amazing setup for running GUI applications in docker containers, I've wanted to do something similar.
-However, I don't mind (and in fact *want*) to install things on my computer - not in docker images.
+Ever since I read [Jessie Frazelle](https://blog.jessfraz.com)'s amazing setup[1](https://blog.jessfraz.com/post/ultimate-linux-on-the-desktop/)[2](https://blog.jessfraz.com/post/docker-containers-on-the-desktop/)[3](https://blog.jessfraz.com/post/runc-containers-on-the-desktop/) for running GUI applications in docker containers, I've wanted to do something similar.
+However, I want to install things on my computer - not in docker images.
 So what I wanted was just isolation (no more Chrome / Firefox freezing my laptop), not images.
 I'm also not as awesome (or knowledgeable!) as Jess, so will have to naturally settle for less...

 So I am doing it in systemd!